Exawind/amr-wind-frontend/postproengine/doc/spod.md

   sort                : Boolean to included sorted wavenumber and frequency indices by eigenvalue (Optional, Default: True) save_num_modes      : Number of eigenmodes to save, ordered by eigenvalue.
 Modes will be save in array of shape (save_num_mods,NR).
 (Optional, Default: None)
   cylindrical_velocities: Boolean to use cylindrical velocity components instead of cartesian.
-If True U->U_x, V->U_r, W->U_\Theta (Optional, Default: False) varnames            : Variables to extract from the netcdf file (Optional, Default: ['velocityx', 'velocityy', 'velocityz']) verbose             : Print extra information.
-(Optional, Default: True)
+If True U->U_x, V->U_r, W->U_\Theta (Optional, Default: False) save_all_proj_coeff : Boolean to precompute and store the projection coefficients of the original signal onto all POD eigenvectors.
+Will significantly slow down SPOD computation.
+Use save_num_modes to only store a subset (Optional, Default: False) varnames            : Variables to extract from the netcdf file (Optional, Default: ['velocityx', 'velocityy', 'velocityz']) verbose             : Print extra information.
+(Optional, Default: True) nowindow            : Do not window time fourier transform with single block (e.g.,, for periodic signals in time).
+(Optional, Default: False)
 ```

 ## Actions: